 King's Promise for Students

-The King’s Promise (KP) Program is a 4-year co-curricular program which guarantees students a meaningful job within 6 months of graduation.
-If this is not achieved, the student can return to King’s for one additional year of courses and campus-based support, tuition-free.
+The King’s Promise (KP) is a four-year co-curricular program that guarantees students a meaningful job within six months of graduation.
+If you don't accomplish this, you can return to King's for one additional year of courses and campus-based support, tuition-free.

 What constitutes a “meaningful” job?
-This means that the role is aligned with the skills, competencies, and aspirations the student has developed at King’s, as well as their articulated career and life goals.
-This job may or may not be directly related to the subject matter of their degree, but more importantly, it will be related to the totality of their experience at King’s.
+It means that the role is aligned with the skills, competencies, and aspirations you developed at King’s, as well as your articulated career and life goals.
+The job may or may not be directly related to the subject matter of your degree but, more importantly, it will be related to the totality of your experience at King’s.
+Alternatively, if you are planning to go directly to grad school after King’s, the program will support you to achieve that goal!

-Throughout their 4 years of undergraduate study, students complete 15 co-curricular activities to support their career development, enhance pre-employment skills, engage in experiential learning opportunities, gain tangible workplace experience, and develop the language necessary to identify and articulate the value of transferrable skills and holistic competencies.
-The King’s Promise Program empowers students to achieve their education, career, and life goals in line with King’s mission as “a Place to Be, Become, and Belong”.
+Throughout your four years of undergraduate study, you will complete a minimum of 12 co-curricular activities to support your career development, enhance pre-employment skills, engage in experiential learning opportunities, gain tangible workplace experience, and develop the language necessary to identify and articulate the value of transferrable skills and holistic competencies.
+The King’s Promise program empowers students to achieve their education, career, and life goals in line with King’s mission as “a Place to Be, Become, and Belong.”

-Learning Outcomes for the King’s Promise were developed with reference to the Outcome-Based Experiential Learning (OBEL) Framework (Hoessler & Godden, 2021), which provides recommended outcomes for EL and WIL to meet the needs of multiple stakeholders including students, parents, schools, community partners, governments, and employers.
+Learning outcomes for the King’s Promise program were developed based on the Outcome-Based Experiential Learning (OBEL) Framework (Hoessler & Godden, 2021), which provides recommended outcomes for experiential learning (EL) and work-integrated learning (WIL) to meet the needs of multiple stakeholders including students, parents, schools, community partners, governments, and employers.

-- Gain meaningful employment within 6 months of graduation
+- Gain meaningful employment within six months of graduation

 - Explore multiple career options